MIT-Emerging-Talent/ELO2-Smart-Pantry-Manager/group_norms.md

-🧭 Group Norms
+# 🧭 Group Norms

-These norms ensure smooth communication, clear responsibilities, and respectful teamwork throughout our project.
+These norms ensure smooth communication, clear responsibilities,
+and respectful teamwork throughout our project.

+---

-🗣️ 1.
+## 🗣️ 1.
 Communication

-Primary Channel:
+**Primary Channel:**
-Use one main platform for all project discussions (e.g., Viber, Slack, Discord, or a Messenger group) to prevent lost messages.
+Use one main platform for all project discussions
+(e.g., Viber, Slack, Discord, or Messenger) to prevent lost messages.

-Response Time:
+**Response Time:**
-Everyone should check and reply to messages within 12–24 hours on weekdays.
+Everyone should check and reply to messages within
+**12–24 hours on weekdays**.

+---

-🧑‍💻 2.
+## 🧑‍💻 2.
 Meetings

-Regular Check-ins:
+**Regular Check-ins:**
-Hold two short meetings per week:
+Hold **two short meetings per week**:

-One to plan weekly tasks.
+- One to plan weekly tasks.

-One to review progress and solve problems.
+- One to review progress and solve problems.

-Have an Agenda:
+**Have an Agenda:**
-Before each meeting, the meeting leader should prepare 2–3 bullet points to keep discussions focused.
+Before each meeting, the meeting leader should prepare
+**2–3 bullet points** to keep discussions focused.

-End with Action Items:
+**End with Action Items:**
-Conclude each meeting by clearly stating who is responsible for what and the corresponding deadlines.
+Conclude each meeting by clearly stating
+who is responsible for what and the corresponding deadlines.

+---

-🧩 3.
+## 🧩 3.
 Task Management & Workload

-Use a Task Board:
+**Use a Task Board:**
-Use a simple tool like Trello, Asana, or a shared Google Sheet with columns such as To Do, In Progress, and Done.
+Use a simple tool like **Trello**, **Asana**, or a shared **Google Sheet**
+with columns such as `To Do`, `In Progress`, and `Done`.

-Break Down Tasks:
+**Break Down Tasks:**
 Avoid big, vague tasks like “Build the app.”
 Instead, split them into smaller ones such as:

-“Load CSV data”
+- “Load CSV data”

-“Create function to filter recipes”
+- “Create function to filter recipes”

-“Add button to UI”
+- “Add button to UI”

-Assign Owners:
+**Assign Owners:**
-Each task must have one assigned owner to ensure clear accountability.
+Each task must have **one assigned owner** to ensure clear accountability.

-Be Honest About Time:
+**Be Honest About Time:**
 Communicate early if you’re busy.
-It’s better to say “I can only work 5 hours this week” than to miss a deadline unexpectedly.
+It’s better to say
+“I can only work 5 hours this week”
+than to miss a deadline unexpectedly.

+---

-💻 4.
+## 💻 4.
 Code & Version Control

-Use Git/GitHub from Day 1:
+**Use Git/GitHub from Day 1:**
 Create a shared repository.
-Everyone should learn the basics of clone, add, commit, push, and pull.
+Everyone should learn the basics of
+`clone`, `add`, `commit`, `push`, and `pull`.

 Alternatively, Google Colab can be used for simpler collaboration.

-Coding Style:
+**Coding Style:**
-Use a formatter such as Black (for Python) to keep code consistent and readable.
+Use a formatter such as **Black** (for Python)
+to keep code consistent and readable.

-Comment Your Code:
+**Comment Your Code:**
-Write simple comments explaining why something is done, especially for complex parts of the code.
+Write simple comments explaining **why** something is done,
+especially for complex parts of the code.

+---

-⚖️ 5.
+## ⚖️ 5.
 Decision-Making & Conflict Resolution

-Discuss, Then Decide:
+**Discuss, Then Decide:**
 For important decisions, discuss pros and cons as a team.
-If no consensus is reached, take a majority vote.
+If no consensus is reached, take a **majority vote**.

-Address Problems Respectfully:
+**Address Problems Respectfully:**
 If someone isn’t completing their work, reach out privately and kindly:

-“Hey, just checking in on the ingredient parsing task.
-Is everything going okay?”
+> “Hey, just checking in on the ingredient parsing task.
+> Is everything going okay?”

-Assume Good Intentions:
+**Assume Good Intentions:**
 Always assume teammates are doing their best.
 Misunderstandings happen — ask questions before making accusations.